blankworker1/AA/README.md

 This creates artworks with:

-intrinsic value
+- intrinsic value

-recorded resonance
+- recorded resonance

-transparent economics
+- transparent economics

-and scarcity-driven, collectors’ appeal without compromising AA principles.
+and a scarcity-driven, collectors’ appeal without compromising core principles.